zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/work-with-csv-files/query-graph/query-graph.md

 In this lab you will query the newly create graph (that is, `bank_graph`) in PGQL paragraphs of a notebook.

-The following video shows the steps you will execute in this lab.
+The following video shows some of the steps you will execute in this lab.

 [](youtube:DLRlnw-NI1g) Graph Studio: Query a graph.